 The specialist recently attended a lecture on diamonds, which are not common on the ancient jewellery market although they did exist in Roman times.
 ‘Ancient diamonds were not cut as they are in contemporary jewellery,’ Solomon explains.
 ‘Instead, they were used in their raw form and set in gold.’

 Diamonds were, however, prominently exploited for their durability and used to carve images into other stones.
-‘When you see carved gems set into rings, as there are in our sale, the very thin lines may have been created with the use of diamonds,’ Solomon says.
+‘When you see carved gems set into rings, the very thin lines may have been created with the use of diamonds,’ Solomon says.

 In late Byzantine times, after the 10th century, the cutting and polishing of diamonds began in a way that is more familiar to today.
 ‘If I saw a cut diamond in a Roman ring, I would know that it was not ancient,’ Solomon says.

-Materials, such as lapis lazuli, which is endemic to Afghanistan, can also play a role in authenticating works purporting to be from certain regions and specific time periods, although Solomon advises caution.
+Materials, such as lapis lazuli, which comes from Afghanistan, can also play a role in authenticating works purporting to be from certain regions and specific time periods, although Solomon advises caution.
 ‘The ancient world was so fluid that cultures interspersed,’ she notes.
 ‘So it’s not impossible that you could find lapis in England, for example, because of the trade patterns.’